2019 World Series: Nationals

 Following their World Series victory, the Nationals quickly lost many players from their championship team and fell to the bottom of the league.
 They tried to stay competitive by spending on free agents.
 They re-signed Stephen Strasburg to a seven-year, $175 million deal, added second baseman Starlin Castro on a two-year, $12 million contract, and signed Astros' reliever Will Harris (the losing pitcher of Game 7) to a three-year, $24 million deal.
 These deals were disastrous, and all three players struggled with injuries during the duration of their contracts.
 That same offseason, they let all-star third baseman Anthony Rendon leave in free agency to the Los Angeles Angels in the offseason.
-Other players that left included part-time catcher Kurt Suzuki (who also left to the Angels), second baseman Brian Dozier, first baseman Matt Adams, and reliever Fernando Rodney, who all retired.
+Other players that left included part-time catcher Kurt Suzuki (who also left for the Angels), second baseman Brian Dozier, first baseman Matt Adams, and reliever Fernando Rodney, the latter three who all retired.
 The COVID-19 pandemic kept the Nationals from properly celebrating their 2019 championship the following season, as spectators were not allowed in the stands during the shortened season.
 They raised their championship banner in front of an empty Nationals Park on the first day of the 2020 season, and received their championship rings in the clubhouse rather than on the field in front of the fans.
 The Nationals finished tied for last in the NL East in 2020.
 In addition, postseason hero Howie Kendrick retired at the end of the season.